fadhilnigo/nextjs-blog/README.md

-This Repo is made by following guide from https://nextjs.org/learn to [Learn Next.js](https://nextjs.org/learn).
+This Repo is made by following guide from https://nextjs.org/learn for [Learning Next.js](https://nextjs.org/learn).